biol4559-uva/CompEvoBio_modules/Module_3/mapping_instructions.md

 1. Map your data using the DEST docker.
 Send the output of your samples to our shared project folder

 ## Instructions
-1. Using the meta-data table that you and your group constructed, divide up the samples roughly evenly.
-Copy your lines to a new file.
+1. Using the [csv table](/Module_3/sras.txt)that you and your group constructed, divide up the samples roughly evenly.
+Copy your lines to a new file and save in your assignment folder.

 2. Copy the `mapping_script.sh` to a new file using Rstudio.
-Modify that file to have the proper paths.
+Modify that file to have the proper paths and decide if you need PE or SE.
 Copy the lines below to a dummy text file, and modify `PATH_to_your_small_file` to point it to the small csv file you made in the previous step.
 Also modify the `PROJECTID` to include the proper SRA project ID.
-Record the job number
+Record the job number.

 ```
 sbatch --array=1-$( PATH_to_your_small_file  | wc -l  ) \